6 Striking City Views in West Hollywood

 Many of Restoration Hardware’s visitors come for the views as much as for the shopping.
-The Gallery is a 40,000-square-foot, Italian-Villa-inspired space.
+The RH: West Hollywood: The Gallery at Melrose Avenue is a 40,000-square-foot, Italian-Villa-inspired space.
 Nearly 10,000 square feet of that is an outdoor, rooftop pavilion, where the company invites you to grab an afternoon coffee and lounge on their incredibly comfortable outdoor furnishings.
 The views of West Hollywood stretch out all around you.

 Want to see the Hollywood sign sans the hike?
 Choose a clear day and head to the London‘s rooftop space.
 Don’t forget to pack your swimsuit, because they’ve got a great pool too––provided you’ve gotten a room downstairs.
 You can peer over the edge to take in the mayhem of the bustling Sunset Strip, lounge by the fire pit at night, throw a party on their Rooftop West event space or gaze outward to the homes of Beverly Hills.
 This view is truly 360 degrees.